 “Welcome Post Readers.”
 Farmingdale Observer.
 January 28, 1982

-The Long Island Railroad service reached Farmingdale on October 15, 1841 with diesel power.
+The Long Island Railroad service reached Farmingdale on October 15, 1841.
 Two trains ran per day and one on Sundays.
 The price for a ticket at the time was two cents.
 The noise of the trains was not welcome by the locals.
 Adding to their discontent was the fact that the wood-burning engines caused brush fires.
 In fact, certain farmers became “vigilantes” and tore up tracks and burned down stations to protest.
 Some even wrecked expensive train cards.
 In 1850, the Long Island Railroad ceased Sunday service.
 When service began, there weren’t passenger stations as we know them now.
 The first structures were fuel stores to keep the wood for the locomotives dry.

 Farmingdale had two lines: the Main line and the Central line.
 In 1872, Alexander Stewart created the Central railroad which connected Farmingdale to Garden City and Babylon.
 It began building the Bethpage branch that same year.
 By 1873, the Central Railroad offered Farmingdale residents seven trips per day compared to the two the Long Island Railroad offered.
 The rates for this line were also cheaper than the Main line.
 The last listing on the timetable for this line was 1875.
 The Central line was built on the east side of Main Street while the Main line’s depot was located on South Front Street.